SeleniumHQ/docker-selenium/README.md

 ```

 _Note: Only one Standalone container can run on port_ `4444` _at a time._

-To inspect visually what the browser is doing, see the [Debugging](#debugging) section for details.

 ### Selenium Grid Hub and Nodes
 There are different ways to run the images and create a grid, check the following options.